 CoinSmart Crypto Exchange

-CoinSmart is another great Canadian crypto exchange offering trading Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ripple, EOS, Stellar, Tether, and Cardano.
+CoinSmart is another great Canadian crypto exchange offering trading BTC, ETH, LTC, USDC, BCH, EOS, XLM, ADA, DOGE, DOT, SHIBA, LINK, UNI, SOL, AVAX, and MATIC.
 It offers a proprietary system called SmartTrade for less experienced crypto users which offers an easier way to get and trade coins without complex transactions.

 NDAX Crypto Exchange

-NADX is the most advanced platform among all Canadian Crypto exchanges.
+NADX is the one of the most advanced platforms among all Canadian crypto exchanges.
 It offers regular market orders, stop-limit orders, trailing orders, and other kind of orders like fill and kill orders.
-NDAX receiving and deposit is free.
-However, it charges $25 for bank draft or wire transfer.
+NDAX fiat and cryptocurrency deposits are free.
+However, it charges $4.99 for withdrawal fiat bank drafts or wire transfers.

 Newton Crypto Exchange

-Newton is a great Canadian no-fee crypto trading exchange.
+Newton is a the best Canadian no-fee crypto trading exchange.
 Newton stores all the customer data in Canada, PIPEDA compliant, and even offer exportable T5 statement for investment income.

 With Newton, investors have the option to have their own wallet or use Newton’s custodian wallet.
 Newton buys from and sell to their users directly, allowing them to capture the bid-ask spread price difference.